varnish/Varnish-Book/varnish_book.rst

    Each state has available certain parameters that you can use in your VCL code.
    For example: response HTTP headers are only available after ``vcl_backend_fetch`` state.

-   `Figure 12 <#figure-12>`_ depicts a simplified version of the Varnish finite state machine.
+   `Figure 21 <#figure-21>`_ shows a simplified version of the Varnish finite state machine.
-   This diagram shows the most common state transitions, and it is by no means complete.
+   This version shows by no means all possible transitions, but only a traditional set of them.
-   `Figure 13 <#figure-13>`_ shows a detailed and complete version of the state machine for the frontend worker as a request flow diagram.
+   `Figure 22 <#figure-22>`_ shows a detailed version of the state machine for the frontend worker as a request flow diagram.
    A detailed version of the request flow diagram for the backend worker is in the `VCL – vcl_backend_fetch and vcl_backend_response`_ section.

    States in VCL are conceptualized as subroutines, with the exception of the *waiting* state described in `Waiting State`_